Interesting Facts about Mission San Juan Bautista

 Early Years at San Juan Bautista Mission

-Fathers...
-Jose Manuel de Martiarena and Pedro Martinez, who supervised the construction, found the native people friendly and cooperative and the San Juan Bautista Mission grew quickly.
-The first six months were busy, and by Christmas they built an adobe church, a monastery, granary, barracks, guardhouses and adobe houses for the neophytes.
-By 1800, there were more than 500 Indians living at San Juan Bautista mission.
+Fathers Jose Manuel de Martiarena and Pedro Martinez, who supervised the construction, found the native people friendly and cooperative and the San Juan Bautista Mission grew quickly.
+The first six months were busy, and by Christmas, they built an adobe church, a monastery, granary, barracks, guardhouses and adobe houses for the neophytes.
+By 1800, more than 500 Indians were living at San Juan Bautista mission.

 1800 Earthquake at San Juan Bautista Mission

 When San Juan Bautista Mission was founded, no one knew that it was located on top of the San Andreas Fault.
 However, they soon learned about the fault and its intermittent tremors.
-In October 1798, the shaking was so bad that the missionaries slept outside for the whole month.
-There were as many as 6 tremors in one day, making huge cracks in buildings and in the ground.
+In October 1798, the shaking was so severe that the missionaries slept outside for the whole month.
+There were as many as six tremors in one day, making huge cracks in buildings and the ground.

 The Fault caused several damaging earthquakes during the early history, but San Juan Bautista mission never moved.
-The first major earthquake occurred in October, 1800, doing considerable damage, and a portion of the original building fell.
+The first significant earthquake occurred in October 1800, doing considerable damage, and a portion of the original building fell.